denizyuret/Knet.jl/docs/intro.rst

 parameters.
 Then the fourth line sets ``d`` to a linear combination of the input ``x`` and the hidden state ``h``.
 But ``h`` hasn't been defined yet.
 Exactly!
-Having read-before-write variables is the only thing that distinguishes an RNN @knet function from feed-forward models like LeNet.
+Having read-before-write variables is the only thing that distinguishes an RNN from feed-forward models like LeNet.

 The way Knet handles read-before-write variables is by initializing them to 0 arrays before any input is processed, then preserving the